mkzeender/future-tstrings/README.md

 ## Integrating with template processing tools

-Libraries that consume template strings (html parsers, etc) do not need to do anything extra to support future-tstrings.
+Libraries that consume template strings (html parsers, etc) do not need to do anything extra to support future-tstrings, except:

-Libraries that consume template strings should NOT disable this behavior on python<3.14.
+They should NOT disable this behavior on python<3.14.
 Instead, they should only disable the behavior if `import strings.templatelib` fails.

 ## How does this work?